 Section 3.
 Filtering data

-• Limit – constrain the number of rows returned by a query and how to get only the necessary data from a table.
+- Limit – constrain the number of rows a query returns and how to get only the necessary data from a table.

 Section 4.
 Joining tables

-• Self Join – join a table to itself to create a result set that joins rows with other rows within the same table.
+- Self Join – join a table with itself to create a result set that joins rows with other rows within the same table.

-• Full Outer Join – show you how to emulate the full outer join in the SQLite using left join and union clauses.
+- Full Outer Join – show you how to use the full outer join in the SQLite.

 Section 6.
 Set operators

-• Union – combine result sets of multiple queries into a single result set.
-We also discuss the differences between UNION and UNION ALL clauses.
+- Union – combine result sets of multiple queries into a single result set.
+We also discuss the differences between

-• Except – compare the result sets of two queries and returns distinct rows from the left query that are not output by the right query.
+clauses. - Except – compare the result sets of two queries and return distinct rows from the left query that are not output by the right query.

 Section 8.
 More querying techniques